Your Inner Voice Isn’t Gone - It’s Just Buried Under a Thought Tornado

 Your inner voice is your present-day truth.

-And to return to yourself, you don’t need to fight anything, you only need to listen differently.
+To return to yourself, you don’t need to fight anything.
+You only need to listen differently.

 Below are six ways to reconnect with your inner voice, dissolve the thought tornado, and create the internal safety that lets your truth rise to the surface.